Mold

 Step 2: Report Your Concern to the City with 311

-If you reported an issue and the property manager has not addressed it within 30 days, the City of Alexandria's Code Administration team may be able to help.
-They may be able to closely review the issue and look for sources of water entering your unit which can often lead to mold.
+After You Report to Alex311, 311 staff may share information or resources to support you.
+If the property manager has not addressed it within 10-15 days, the City of Alexandria's Code Administration team may come to your unit to closely look at the issue and look for sources of water entering your unit that can often lead to mold.

 The City of Alexandria Office of Code Administration will not inspect or test for mold.

-It is illegal for property management to "retaliate" or get back at you for reporting your issue to 311.
-If your property manager is retaliating against you because you reported an issue, file a complaint on Alex311 and you will be connected with the City of Alexandria's Office of Human Rights.
+If your property manager is retaliating against you because you reported an issue, file a request for support on Alex311 and you will be connected with the City of Alexandria's Office of Human Rights.

 Step 3: Legal Action for Mold in Alexandria